YO6PVH/DHO924S/README.md

 This code is as is, take more like an example not a stable solution.
 Sometimes the scope needs restarted if does not behave as expected.

+Some debug print lines are still left in the code.